Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Motivation

-Characters are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
-Conceive the reason why your character would push on despite all of this.
+Investigators are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
+During play, conceive and adapt the reason why your character would push on despite all of this.

-#### Organization

-When you are playing a series of short and unrelated scenarios, you might want to come up with an organization that all players belong to or that they found after their first adventure.
-The organization should have a way of recruiting new members and should be sworn to secrecy.

 #### Inventory